Nursing Home Negligence

 Common injuries include:

-It is important to obtain and analyze nursing home records, and ask the right questions.
+It is important to obtain and analyze nursing home records and ask the right questions.
+For example:

 - What contracts and consents exist?